bean-mhm/Saffron/README.md

 3. Optionally apply a **View Transform** (so-called "Tone Mapping") to make sure your colors are not exceeding 100% brightness level which introduces overexposed/clipped areas in bright spots.
-A good option is [flim](https://github.com/bean-mhm/flim) which is filmic color transform I've made.
-Saffron has an implementation for flim which you can find in the **Color Space Conversions: View Transforms** section.
+A good option is [flim](https://github.com/bean-mhm/flim) which is a filmic color transform I've made.
+Saffron has an implementation for flim in the **Color Space Conversions: View Transforms** section.

 > [!NOTE]